 - Foreign Language: Learning a second language is a particularly useful skill for any medical student or physician.
 Not only can it open up broader career opportunities, but it empowers you to connect with more diverse populations and become a better provider.

-Selecting a Pre-Med Major
+How to Choose a Pre-Med Major

 While science majors are certainly more common, medical schools stress their interest in well-rounded students with broad-based undergraduate backgrounds.
 In fact, regardless of your major, your undergraduate transcript is a vital part of the admissions decision.